RobotLoader: Class Autoloading

 RobotLoader is a tool that gives you comfort of automated class loading for your entire application including third-party libraries.

-- does not require strict directory or file naming conventions
+- Doesn't require strict naming conventions for directories or files

-So we can forget about those famous code blocks:
+Thus, we can forget about these familiar code blocks:

 require_once 'Utils/Page.php'; require_once 'Utils/Style.php'; require_once 'Utils/Paginator.php'; // ...